kalamkaar9404/rstuf-demo/README.md

 > Hands-on demonstration of securing software artifacts with RSTUF

-## 🎯 What This Demonstrates
+## What This Demonstrates

-- ✅ Deploy RSTUF locally
+- Deploy RSTUF locally
-- ✅ Build a Python package
+- Build a Python package
-- ✅ Register with RSTUF
+- Register with RSTUF
-- ✅ Verify with TUF client
+- Verify with TUF client
-- ✅ Detect tampering
+- Detect tampering

-**Time**: 10-15 minutes | **Created for**: LFX Mentorship 2026

-## 🚀 Quick Start
+## Quick Start

 ```bash
 # 1. Setup RSTUF (one-time)